Ranjana-Gajbhiye/Informational-website/README.md

 # Informational-website
 Website for S.T.
 Holding that provides information about the company, its services, and contact details.
-Includes sections like About Us, Services, Contact and more
+Includes sections like About Us, Services and Contact